Secret Bond: A developing situation

 In August, Ralph Sadler obtained a copy of the "secret bond" or "band" made at Linlithgow from a Scottish spy and forwarded it to Henry VIII, drawing the king's attention to the signatories.
 The significance was that some of those who signed had been captured at the battle of Solway Moss and made pledges to Henry VIII, or had previously made "assurances" of their support for English policy.
 Sadler also showed the bond to Regent Arran, who said he was unaware of it.
 Sadler described the bond as Cardinal Beaton's sole work, his "only act and device".

-Sadler went to Stirling, and reported to Henry VIII that:"(Mary of Guise) is very glad that she is at Stirling, and much she praised there about the house, and told me, "That her daughter did grow apace; and soon," she said, "she would be a woman, if she took of her mother;" who indeed, is of the largest stature of women.
+Sadler went to Stirling, and reported to Henry VIII that:"(Mary of Guise) is very glad that she is at Stirling, and much she praised the air about the house, and told me, "That her daughter did grow apace; and soon," she said, "she would be a woman, if she took of her mother;" who indeed, is of the largest stature of women.
 And therefore she caused also the child to be brought to me, to the intent I might see her, assuring your majesty, that she is a right fair and goodly child, as any that I have seen for her age.

 Mary was crowned at Stirling Castle on 9 September 1543.
 By this time, Arran had changed his position, renouncing religious reform and pro-English policy, and was now aligned with the signatories of the Cardinal's secret bond.